-In this day and age, cybercriminals have found a way to scam telephone numbers and text messages so you may think it's 1st United contacting you.
-Please hang up and call us back immediately at (800) 649-0193 to confirm the call or text.
+Cybercriminals have found a way to impersonate telephone numbers and text messages so you may think it's 1st United contacting you.
+If you are unsure, call us to confirm.

 There are several versions of this scam.
 Here are a few details:

-- Criminals scam telephon numbers or text messages.
+- Criminals scam telephone numbers or text messages.
 When you get the call or text, you think it's from 1st United.

 - An automated message validating the last four digits of your card number, then requesting the security code from the back of your card.

 - A text that claims there may be fraud on your account, asking you to confirm a transaction.
 After you respond yes or no, the criminal will call you asking for you to provide a secure access code that was sent to your phone.
 We will NEVER ask you for a secure access code.
 Do not provide this information to anyone.